jia1/jia1.github.io/content/posts/spring-boot-auto-configuration.md

   yourTLD.yourOrg.yourProject.somePackage.SomeConfigClass2
 ```

-I was more or less done, but there were some things I have not / will not solve:
+I was more or less done, but there were some things I haven't / won't solve:

 1. `No qualifying bean of type String`.
 I didn't venture into where I should be placing `@Bean`, `@Qualifier` or `@Value`.
 It's because I didn't want to overwrite my Lombok getters or setters.
 1. Including a controller (i.e. annotated with `@RestController`) in the custom starter.